 and send your program to the background.
 But:

-- if Node ever prints something and your console is closed, the STDOUT no
+- if Node ever prints something and your console is closed, the STDOUT no longer exists and

 - what if the process crashes, what if your server reboots?